Hercules (Marvel Comics): 2000s

 Hercules becomes a drunkard, dismayed at the dissolution of the Avengers during the "Disassembled" storyline, and the destruction of Asgard and disappearance of Thor.
 Hera takes advantage of Hercules's vulnerability and via her pawn Eurystheus (an ancient rival of Hercules during the Twelve Labors) proposes he complete a modern version of the classic Labors for a reality television show.
 Despite opposition from villains such as the Abomination, the organization Hydra, and awkward tasks such as retrieving the shield of Captain America, Hercules is successful.
-Hercules is also forgiven by former wife Megara, who Hercules accidentally killed - a deception revealed by a humbled Hera.
+Hercules is also forgiven by former wife Megara, who Hercules accidentally killed.

 Hercules encounters Thor for the second time in a retrospective story; and guest stars in a humorous story with heroine She-Hulk, Hercules being successfully sued by the villain Constrictor for injuring him.
 Hercules also aids fellow Greek god Ares against the Japanese gods when they attempt to overrun Olympus.
-Hercules eventually wins back his lost fortune in a poker match with the Constrictor.
+Hercules eventually wins back his lost fortune in a poker match with Constrictor.

-During the "Civil War" storyline Hercules is depicted as an opponent of the Superhuman Registration Act, and calls the pro-registration heroes "traitors".
-Taking the alias of "Victor Tegler" - an information technology consultant with help from Nick Fury - to hide from pro-registration forces, Hercules is dismissed by Iron Man, believing he cannot even spell 'registration'".
-Hercules helps the Secret Avengers escape after the cyborg Thor clone is first released.
-Hercules, however, kills the cyborg Thor clone in the final battle between the two sides, claiming that it is an insult to the Odinson, before smashing its head open with a hammer while yelling 'Thou art no Thor.

-Hercules also stars in the "World War Hulk" storyline, featuring a flashback to a period when the superhero team the Champions are still together.
-In the flashback the team mistakenly attack the Hulk, with the delay almost killing a gravely ill Jennifer Walters.
-Hercules and former Champions teammate Angel reconcile with the Hulk.
-Together with several other super beings, Hercules forms a loose-knit group called the "Renegades" to attempt to stop the Hulk when he invades New York City, then helping with rescue and recovery operations in the ruins of the destroyed city then departing before being apprehended.

-After the conclusion of World War Hulk, Hercules embarks on series of adventures with Amadeus Cho, a teenage genius and "sidekick".
+After the conclusion of "World War Hulk", Hercules embarks on series of adventures with Amadeus Cho, a teenage genius and "sidekick".
 Hercules encounters long-time foe Ares, who poisons the hero with venom from the mythical Hydra.
-After being driven mad by the venom and embarking on a destructive rampage, Hercules is eventually stopped by former Champions teammate the Black Widow (who also neutralizes Cho when he attacks spy organization S.H.I.E.L.D.).
+After being driven mad by the venom and embarking on a destructive rampage, Hercules is eventually stopped by former Champions teammate Black Widow (who also neutralizes Cho when he attacks spy organization S.H.I.E.L.D.).